Last update: 04.11.2019

 Ultrasoft is a simple, yet powerful tool that is easy to use and does a great job at encrypting internet traffic, no matter where users happen to be.
 But for the question: is Ultrasurf really a VPN?
 In a sense, yes.
 When compared to traditional VPN services, however, you will notice many differences.

 For one thing, Ultrasurf does not offer the range of tools that many other services can.
 It is very focused on doing what it does well, and really doesn’t try to complicate things for itself or its users.
 It is also a little more similar to a network of proxy servers, given the fact that the encrypted tunnel is only available through the browser connected to the program.

 Is Ultrasurf safe to use?

 Ultrasurf works by only allowing HTTPS traffic through their servers, while ignoring the less secure HTTP traffic, directing those through your normal Internet Service Provider (ISP) instead.
 Essentially, Ultrasurf is more of a proxy, and less of a VPN.
 A new IP address is issued to you whenever you start up Ultrasurf.
-As an example of something you would need to better understand about privacy tools, is the fact that since Ultrasurf only secures traffic through a browser – you must check that specific browser you’re using for security flaws as well.
+But since Ultrasurf only secures traffic through a browser, you must check that specific browser you’re using for security flaws as well.